El Rama, Nicaragua

 We asked people if there is a lot of crime.
 They answered:

 "As an AI, I don't have real-time data, but as of the last available information, El Rama, like many other parts of Nicaragua, experiences crime.
 However, it's important to note that crime rates can vary and are influenced by numerous factors.
 Petty crimes such as pickpocketing and purse snatching are common, especially in crowded areas.
 More serious crimes, including violent crimes like assault and robbery, also occur but are less common.
-It's always recommended for residents and visitors to stay vigilant and take necessary precautions to ensure their safety," said one expat who made the move to El Rama.
+It's always recommended for residents and visitors to stay vigilant and take necessary precautions to ensure their safety," wrote one member in El Rama.

 About the Author